 Before you start building out your Waybook, there are three things we recommend you think about:

-Make or ask for an organization chart showing how your company is organized into teams
+To help you build your team structure, find or create an organization chart showing how your company is organized into teams.

 This should give you a clear idea of the different areas of the business you need to document.
 You can use existing documentation to quickly fill out the content within this structure.
 Content from existing documents can be easily copied and pasted into Waybook - it’s seamless to paste from Microsoft Word, Google Docs, or even emails.